 Bone broth is brilliant for the healing of leaky gut.
 You can find the recipe for bone broth on the Wild As The Wind website..

-The amount of good bacteria within each serving should number at least several billion, ideally 50 billion, according to Dr. Axe.
+The amount of good bacteria within each serving of your probiotic should number at least several billion, ideally 50 billion, according to Dr. Axe.
 This is because the hydrochloric acid in the stomach will kill a lot of the good bacteria on it’s way to the gut.

 *It is possible to use probiotics in an enema, or within a suppository to avoid the problem of getting through the stomach.

 Probiotics repopulate the gut with friendly flora.
 Believe it or not, this friendly bacteria form 80% of our immune system, without which we cannot digest our food properly or defend against bacterial and viral invasions.